Walmart’s ‘Juneteenth Ice Cream’ sparks backlash on social media: ‘Nobody asked for this’

 Some users noted that the flavor of Walmart’s Juneteenth Ice Cream — “swirled red velvet and cheesecake” — was also similar to a variety sold by Creamalicious, a Black-owned ice cream brand available at Target.

-In a statement shared with Fox television stations, Walmart suggested that it may be in the process of removing the ice cream from sale.
+In a statement shared with Nexstar, Walmart suggested that stores may be in the process of removing the ice cream from sale.

 “Juneteenth holiday marks a celebration of freedom and independence,” the company said.
 “However, we received feedback that a few items caused concern for some of our customers and we sincerely apologize.
 We are reviewing our assortment and will remove items as appropriate.”

-It’s unclear which other items, specifically, Walmart was reviewing, though users on social media suggested Walmart was selling other Juneteenth-themed merchandise, including T-shirts.
+It’s unclear which other items Walmart was reviewing, specifically, though users on social media have claimed that Walmart locations were selling other Juneteenth-themed merchandise, including T-shirts.

 Juneteenth, which is celebrated on June 19, commemorates the 1865 date that Union soldiers arrived to announce enforcement of the Emancipation Proclamation — which was issued more than two years before — and bring freedom to enslaved Black people in Galveston, Texas.